heroku/heroku-buildpack-nodejs/README.md

 Here's an overview of what this buildpack does:

+- Is proxy aware and uses case insensitive http_proxy, https_proxy, and no_proxy environment variables.
 - Uses the [semver.io](https://semver.io) webservice to find the latest version of node that satisfies the [engines.node semver range](https://npmjs.org/doc/json.html#engines) in your package.json.
 - Allows any recent version of node to be used, including [pre-release versions](https://semver.io/node.json).
 - Uses an [S3 caching proxy](https://github.com/heroku/s3pository#readme) of nodejs.org for faster downloads of the node binary.